1970 Rugby League World Cup: Final

-Having retained the Ashes, Great Britain were favourites to win the final, which would become known as the 'Battle of Headingley' due to its brutality.
-However it went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
+The match, which would become known as the 'Battle of Headingley' due to its brutality went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
 The Kangaroos led 5–4 at half-time with a try to Australian three-quarter, Father John Cootes.
 They went on to utilise their meagre chances to the full, running out 12–7 victors.
 The game itself was violent, although it was not until the final minute that Billy Smith of Australia, who had earlier kicked out at a scrum, and Syd Hynes of Great Britain were sent off.